-Create a HTML version of the manual, in several pages in the directory 'mpfr.html'; if you want only one output HTML file, then type 'makeinfo --html --no-split mpfr.texi' instead.
+Create a HTML version of the manual, in several pages in the directory doc/mpfr.html; if you want only one output HTML file, then type 'makeinfo --html --no-split mpfr.texi' from the 'doc' directory instead.

 • 'clean'

 Delete all object files and archive files, but not the configuration files.